Skip to main content

 • replayability

-The game's replayability is a mixed bag, with some players finding it enjoyable to revisit due to its straightforward story and character development options, while others criticize it for having limited replay value due to a linear narrative and repetitive gameplay.
-Despite some branching paths and different character builds, many reviews indicate that the overall experience remains largely the same upon replay, leading to a consensus of modest to low replayability.
+Overall, the game's replayability is mixed, with some players finding it enjoyable to revisit due to its straightforward story and character development options, while others criticize it for limited replay value stemming from a linear narrative and repetitive gameplay.
+Despite the presence of branching paths and multiple endings, many reviews indicate that the overall experience does not significantly change upon replaying, leading to a consensus of modest to low replayability.
+However, a few players appreciate the potential for different character builds and strategies, suggesting that there is some value in replaying the game for those interested in exploring various playstyles.

-• “Considering the fact that it has some interesting replay value (different starting class, different spells, etc.), the game delivers quite some content.”
+• “Considering the fact that it has some interesting replay value (different starting class, different spells, ....) the game delivers quite some content.”

 • “Decent story and length, with some fun replay value to shape your characters differently and hone your strategies.”